IntelligentMechanicsLab/NIM-Tutorial/README.md

 ### [Paper1](https://www.sciencedirect.com/science/article/pii/S0045782524002809), [Paper2](https://arxiv.org/abs/2407.11183)

 ## Overview
-Neural integrated meshfree (NIM) solver is a GPU-accelerated differentiable meshfree analysis tool built on [JAX](https://github.com/jax-ml/jax).
+The neural integrated meshfree (NIM) method is a GPU-accelerated **differentiable meshfree** computational approach built on [JAX](https://github.com/jax-ml/jax).
 It is specifically designed for forward and inverse modeling of elastic and inelastic materials using particle-based simulations.
 This repository provides the data and code supporting the accompanying paper.

 ![NIM](docs/architecture.png)
 ![example](docs/result_example.png)